simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 .. image:: /tuto_smpi/3hosts.png
    :align: center

-This can be done with the following platform file, that considers the simulated platform as a graph of hosts and network links.
+This can be done with the following platform file, which considers the simulated platform as a graph of hosts and network links.

 .. literalinclude:: /tuto_smpi/3hosts.xml